 The Advanced Placement Program, sponsored by the College Board, offers high school students the opportunity to participate in challenging college-level course work.
-Students can receive credit, advanced placement, or both from many colleges and universities.
+Students can receive advanced standing or advanced placementcredit.
 ASU-Newport awards AP credit for several courses.
 A list of the courses and minimum AP score for credit can be obtained from the Office of Admissions/Registrar.